 Before you start your user testing, you have to ask yourself what do you need from this test and why exactly.
-Ensure you will only those questions to participants that will help you discover important insights about your product.
+Ensure you will only ask those questions to participants that will help you discover important insights about your product.

 - Do testing with real users

 Many product teams make use of a certain technique that is called dogfooding to test products.
 Of course, these team members use a product every day just like their targeted users.
 This technique can be useful for the product, however, it can not become a full replacement for real user testing.
-A crucial rule of user testing reminds us that your team is not your users.
+A crucial role of user testing reminds us that your team is not your users.
 Thus, test your product not only within your family, friends, teams but also with real and unbiased users.

 - Think of quality and not about quantity

 Many teams forget about user testing mainly because they think that this testing will be for sure cost- and time-consuming.
-In fact, most of the time, there is no need to involve a lot of people for the session.
+In fact, most of the time, there is no need to involve a lot of people in the session.
 According to research from NNGroup, testing a group of five users will show more than 80% of usability issues.
 Moreover, you can make use of techniques like guerilla testing when you have a working prototype, go out of the office, find strangers who can be the target audience, and start your testing.